 Alarmed by the Kurdish advances near its own frontier, Turkey launches an offensive into Syria against both IS and the YPG.
 Enmity between Turkey and the YPG will continue to complicate operations against IS.

 2017 - IS suffers a year of catastrophic defeats.
-In June, it loses Mosul to Iraqi forces after months of fighting and Baghdad declares the end of the caliphate.
-In September, the Syrian army races eastwards backed by Russia and Iran to relieve Deir Ezzor and re-extend state control at the Euphrates River.
-In October, the SDF drives IS from Raqqa.
+In June, it loses Mosul to Iraqi forces after months of fighting and Baghdad declares the end of the "caliphate".
+In September, the Syrian army races eastwards backed by Russia and Iran to relieve Deir Ezzor and reassert state control at the Euphrates River.
+In October, the SDF drives IS from its Syrian capital, Raqqa.

 2018 - The Syrian government retakes IS enclaves in Yarmouk, south of Damascus, and on the frontier with the Israeli-occupied Golan Heights.